google/keytransparency/docs/design_new.md

 To keep communication costs low, and to prevent Sybil attacks, clients use a small (e.g. 20) set of gossip nodes.

-Each gossip node fetches the latest signed log root (SLR) and verifies consistency with the last seen root with a consistency proof.
+Each gossip node fetches the latest signed log root (SLR) and verifies consistency with the last seen root using a consistency proof.
 After verifying, the gossip node signs the log root.

 Gossip nodes offer the following API: